+Homestays are required by Ohio State for students participating on ISA programs.
 ISA housing is either within walking distance or conveniently located near public transit routes.
 Travel times to the various university buildings generally range between 15 and 40 minutes depending on housing and class locations.
-Homestays are the norm for Spain, and are required by Ohio State for students participating on ISA programs.
-ISA participants living in homestays will be provided with three meals per day (except on ISA excursion days) and laundry service once per week for the official duration of the program.
+ISA participants living in homestays will be provided with two meals per day (except on ISA excursion days) and laundry service once per week for the official duration of the program.
 This is included in the ISA program cost.
 Students usually share a bedroom with another ISA student, but have the option of paying extra to secure an individual room.

 Two program options are available: